alfredodeza/konira/docs/index.rst

 It is flexible enough to accommodate Behavioral Driven Development as well as traditional Unit Testing.

+It also adds a few neat things to make testing easier.

 How does a test case looks like?